jarmokortetjarvi/l10n-finland/l10n_fi_account_ledger/README.rst

 Features
 ========
-* Adds a generic account journal report
+* Adds a generic account journal report, that lists account moves by date
-* Adds a generic account ledger report, that groups account transactions by account
+* Adds a generic account ledger report, that lists account moves by account

 Installation
 ============